chahatdeep/ubuntu-for-robotics/OrangePiZero/README.md

 - Or download armbian from [here](https://www.armbian.com/orange-pi-zero-2-h5/).
 ***
 # Powering orangepi
 Provide power through **5V/GND** pins on the **26 pin** header.
-Voltage drops affecting stability are likely to happen if you are powering through USB
+Voltage drops affecting stability are likely to happen if you are powering through USB.
 ***
 # After Installation:
 ## Installing Tensorflow-1.1.0 on Orange Pi Zero: